Table of Contents

 In this case, the guitar is made in June 2010 inside the Qingdao factory located in China.

 The table below has been created to provide the factory name and country based on these numbers.
-Find the 5th and 6th numbers in your serial number and compare them to this table:
+Find the 5th and 6th numbers in your factory code and compare them to this table:

 Factory Number | Factory Name | Country |